- Nuclear installations in Germany

 - 4 Relevant provisions and recommendations

 - 6 Key committees

 - A 1 English translations of laws and regulations

 The Federal Office for the Safety of Nuclear Waste Management (BfE) surveys the relevant operations under nuclear and radiation protection law in the Morsleben repository for radioactive waste (ERAM) located in Saxony-Anhalt, in the Konrad repository under construction located in Lower Saxony and in the Asse II mine, which is also located in Lower Saxony.
 Thus it is ensured that the repositories and the Asse mine are operated in compliance with the legal and technical requirements.

 Among the authority's tasks are the surveillance of measures required for the construction, operation and decommissioning of these repositories and of the Asse II mine.
 Furthermore, the BfE surveys the radiological measurements in the facilities' vicinity and verifies the reliability of the operator's and executing companies' employees.

 Surveillance of erection, operation, and decommissioning of repositoriesshow / hide

-As nuclear regulatory authority, the BfE is responsible for the surveillance of radioactive waste repositories in all phases.
-These include the erection, operation, and decommissioning of the repository.
+As a nuclear regulatory authority, the BfE is responsible for the surveillance of radioactive waste repositories in all phases including the erection, operation, and decommissioning of the repository.
 The legal background for this surveillance activity includes the Atomic Energy Act, the Radiation Protection Ordinance, the relating nuclear regulations and standards as well as the plan-approval decisions for the licensing of repositories.